schets/multiqueue/Readme.md

 On the other hand, you would want to use a channel/sync_channel if you:
   * Truly want an unbounded queue, although you should probably handle backlog instead
   * Need senders to block when the queue is full and can't use the futures api
-  * Don't want the memory usage of a large buffer but need to fit many elements in
+  * Don't want the memory usage of a large buffer
-  * You frequently add/remove producers/consumers
+  * You very frequently add/remove producers/consumers

 Otherwise, in most cases, MultiQueue should be a good replacement for channels.
 In general, this will function very well as normal bounded queue with performance